About Traditional Forrest Siberian Kittens

 It reaches full maturity around the age of 5 years.
 Females weigh up to 12 lb, males up to 16 lb.

-TRADITIONAL SIBERIAN – There are few colors that fall into this category:
+TRADITIONAL SIBERIAN – There are few colors that fall into this category.
+Scroll down to view colors and descriptions.

 Brown Classic Tabby